 Your heart is the centre of your fitness as a whole in a huge number of cases.
-Your heart health can tell you a lot about yourself, and if it's not quite where it should be, you could be at a much higher risk of a wide range of health conditions.
-One excellent way to improve and maintain your heart health, however, is through good, healthy regular exercise.
-There's a huge range of ways you can do it, but without getting into all that, let's take a look at some of the key ways it can help.
+Your heart health can tell you a lot about yourself, and if it’s not quite where it should be, you could be at a much higher risk of a wide range of health conditions.
+However, one excellent way to improve and maintain your heart health is through good, healthy regular exercise.
+There’s a huge range of ways you can do it, but without getting into all that, let’s take a look at some of the key ways it can help.

 Want to move fast?
 Jump to the right section below.